-Wyandotte chickens are an American chicken breed with a medium-sized body that’s relatively wide.
-They are a dual-purpose breed, suited for meat and egg production, and a very beginner-friendly chicken breed.
+Wyandotte chickens are an American chicken breed with a medium-sized body that's relatively wide.
+They are a dual-purpose breed suited for meat and egg production and very beginner-friendly.
 This, combined with their beautiful colors and feather pattern, makes them a joy to have in a backyard!

 Let's discuss all there is to know about these feathered friends.

 The Wyandotte chicken is rather large, medium in height, but quite broad and rounded.
 The hens weigh around 6,5 pounds (2,9kg), and roosters are tipping the scale at roughly 8 pounds (3,6kg).
-There is also a Bantam version available.
-All Wyandottes have a nice, full, and rounded breast, which makes them great meat chickens next to their excellent egg laying capabilities.
+There is also a Bantam miniature version available.
+All Wyandottes have nice, full, and rounded breasts, which makes them great meat chickens next to their excellent egg-laying capabilities.

 Their legs are clean and yellow-skinned.
-Wattles, earlobes, and face are red.
+Wattles, earlobes, and faces are red.
 Wyandottes typically have a rose comb on their rather broad skull.

 Common color patterns on the Wyandotte chicken are golden laced, silver penciled, black, partridge and buff.

 Because the Wyandotte is a reasonably large chicken, it can not fly or jump very high.
 They'll jump up to the roosting bar but not over high fences.
 This makes them docile, as they won't escape as quickly as 'flighty' breeds such as Marans.

 So they won't bother your neighbors with a surprise visit, which is an advantage when living in a suburban neighborhood.

 The Wyandotte Bantams made it into the Standard of Perfection of the American Poultry Association since 1933.
 They are listed with the same nine color patterns as the large fowl, but there is also a buff Columbian variation.
 The American Bantam Association, on the other hand, lists 18 variations.